Amazon, Berkshire and JPMorgan announce CEO of their health care company

 Dr. Atul Gawande, a renowned surgeon and writer, has been named CEO of the new health care venture.

 Gawande practices general and endocrine surgery at Brigham and Women's Hospital in Boston and is a professor at Harvard Medical School.
-He's a staff writer for The New Yorker and has written four New York Times bestsellers.
+He's a staff writer for The New Yorker and has written four New York Times bestsellers, most recently "Being Mortal" on end-of-life care.

-Amazon's (AMZN) Jeff Bezos, Berkshire's (BRKA) Warren Buffett and JPMorgan's (JPM) Jamie Dimon announced the venture earlier this year to give their employees better options on health care.
+The companies' executives, Amazon's (AMZN) Jeff Bezos, Berkshire Hathaway's (BERK) Warren Buffett and JPMorgan's (JPM) Jamie Dimon said in January that their companies would work together to give their combined 840,000 employees better health care choices.
+The CEOs hope to bring down costs, both for their workers and their companies.

 "Jamie, Jeff and I are confident that we have found in Atul the leader who will get this important job done," Buffett said in an announcement Tuesday.